 Turn on "Stackable" if you want the discount to combine with others (for example, small loyalty-style promotions).

-💡 Important: “Stackable” only controls how discounts interact with other discounts.
-Other types of savings, like loyalty rewards or sale pricing, are handled separately.
+💡 Important: "Stackable" only controls how discounts interact with other discounts.
+Loyalty rewards are handled separately — see the Loyalty Rewards section below.

 Other Ways Customers Can Save in Meadow